Pieter Dircksz Graeff: Life

 Pieter Dircksz Graeff remained unmarried.
 In contrast to his Protestant family, he may was a follower of the catholic Religion.
 In Amsterdam he lived in a town house on the Fluweelenburgwal.
 In 1620 he bought the castle of Engelenburg (near Herwijnen at Gelderland) together with the associated manor from Jonker Willem Johansz van Gent.
 On December 30 of that year he was enfeoffed with this knightly court (Ridderhofstad) and seigniory.
 After his death, the husband of his niece Christina de Graeff (1609-1679), Jacob Bicker, was bequeathed the rights to the estate.

 In 1613 he had made a journey to the Holy Land.
-In Jerusalem he received a document, which was prepared by the Franciscan monk Angelus a Messana, and which describes his visit to Christie's tomb.
+In Jerusalem he received a document, which was prepared by the Franciscan friar Angelus a Messana, and which describes his visit to Christie's tomb.
 The document also includes the names of a number of the religious sites he visited there.
 Today the same is in the Amsterdam City Archives of the De Graeff family.
 He also traveled the historic caravan route from Jerusalem to Cairo with the Swiss Hans Jakob Ammann and two Italian travel companions.
 His burial place is in the Oude kerk.
 In his book Ammann named him "Edel und Vest Herr Peter Graffe" (noble and firm lord Peter Graffe).

+Coat of arms

+Pieter Dircksz Graeff's ancient coat of arms was quartered and showed the following symbols: